aicis/fresco/doc/source/intro.rst

 Introduction
 ============

 FRESCO is a FRamework for Efficient Secure COmputation.
-It is designed to make it easy and efficient to write prototypes based on secure computation.
+It is designed to make it easy and efficient to write prototype applications based on secure computation.
 We hope that it will grow mature enough to be used for production systems, too.

 What is Secure Computation?
 ---------------------------

 Secure computation allows a number of parties to *compute on private data*.
 The classical example is the *millionaires problem*: Two millionaires meet on the street and want to decide who is the richest of the two, but none of the two is willing to reveal his own fortune.
 If there are no third party, that both millionaires trust, this seems like an unsolvable problem.

 But modern cryptographic techniques make such computations possible, without a trusted third party.
 Many such techniques have been developed since the 1980s and new improvements are continuously being invented.
 In FRESCO we call each of these techniques a :term:`protocol suite`.

+..
+Below example is not great.
+Perhaps make a list of uses of FRESCO Benchmarking/Survey (PRACTICE)
+   Benchmarking/Credit rating (BDbS)
+   ... any thing else?

 The millionaires problem is just a toy application, but secure computation has many important real-world uses.
 It can, e.g., be used to benchmark companies or organizations based on their private data.
 That is, a graph can be computed and revealed to the companies, showing how the companies perform relative to each other with respect to some parameters, *without* the need for the companies to reveal any of their private data.

 Main Features of FRESCO